Workshops, Dialogues and Tours

 Student Leadership and Campus Culture Dialogues

-Join Steven Butler, Director of Multicultural Student Affairs, and current student leaders who are redefining campus culture.
-Discover how today's students are building vibrant communities through innovative projects, clubs and special programs, creating cross-departmental collaborations that break traditional boundaries, and extending their education beyond the studio.
+Join Steven Butler (BFA 13), Director of Multicultural Student Affairs and Richard Walker, Dean of Students alongside current student leaders who are redefining campus culture.
+Discover how today's students are building vibrant communities through innovative projects, clubs and special programs, creating cross-departmental collaborations that break traditional boundaries and extending their education beyond the studio.
 Learn firsthand about the initiatives, unique perspectives and experiences that are shaping ArtCenter's next generation of creative leaders.

 Saturday, September 27